wmde/wikibase-release-pipeline/docs/topics/testing.md

 make test-upgrade VERSION=wmde.0
 ```

-To test upgrading the wikibase-bundle version the following command can be run by changing the `TARGET_WIKIBASE_UPGRADE_IMAGE_NAME` variable.
+To test upgrading the wikibase-bundle version the following command can be run by changing the `TARGET_WIKIBASE_UPGRADE_IMAGE` variable.

 ```
-make test-upgrade VERSION=wmde.1-bundle TARGET_WIKIBASE_UPGRADE_IMAGE_NAME=wikibase-bundle
+make test-upgrade VERSION=wmde.1-bundle TARGET_WIKIBASE_UPGRADE_IMAGE=wikibase-bundle
 ```

 ## Test the example